f5devcentral/f5-ast-labs/docs/class1/module4/lab1.rst

 The F5 LADT relies on a specially-crafted iRule to export per-request metadata to the analysis system, running on-prem.
 The analysis system consists of:

 - Opentelemetry Collector: For receiving incoming logs, processing, and forwarding them to storage system
-- Clickhouse Database: For storing log data and running analysis queries
+- ClickHouse Database: For storing log data and running analysis queries
 - Analysis Job: Runs periodically to generate results
 - Grafana: For visualizing results, and system component states